Amazon Prime Day: How cards can save you even more

 Career news journalist who enjoys chasing trending stories

 Ready, set, charge!
-With Amazon Prime Day underway, use your credit card rewards to stretch your dollars and score additional cash back, miles and perks with every purchase.
+On Amazon Prime Day, you can use your credit card rewards to stretch your dollars and score additional cash back, miles and perks with every purchase.

 New this year: Prime Day extends beyond a day to 36 hours for specials on the Amazon website – starting at 3 p.m.
 Eastern on July 16 and running through all of July 17 – and Amazon Prime members can score extra savings at Whole Foods, which Amazon purchased nearly a year ago.

 Also new this year: Using some techy shopping tools will cut the cost of your purchases.
 For example, chop $10 off your first purchase by downloading and using the Amazon app, and shave $5 off your Prime Day order of $25 or more by downloading the Amazon Assistant to notify you of deals you watch.
 You also can save $5 on select Prime Day deals when you search for items using the Camera Search on the Amazon app.

 What hasn’t changed: There is a lot of hype and excitement around Prime Day, but not every deal is extraordinary.
 And other retailers, such as Best Buy, will be competing to offer rock-bottom prices around Prime Day, too.